 Oxidation (or fermentation) of black tea

-Black tea oxidation: classic method
+Black tea oxidation: the classical method

 Withering

-Rolling of tea leaves
+Rolling the tea leaves

 Oxidation